locuslab/mpc.pytorch/index.md

 [fast_mpc](https://web.stanford.edu/~boyd/fast_mpc/).
 Sounds like fun!

-# This library: A PyTorch layer for MPC
+# This Library: A Differentiable PyTorch MPC Layer

-We provide a clean PyTorch library for solving the non-convex control problem
+We provide a PyTorch library for solving the non-convex control problem

 $$